What Is The Right Handgun Ammunition For you?

 Fire at least 100 – 150 rounds through your semi-automatic firearm to ensure reliable feeding.
 Make sure the self-defense round you have selected shoots smoothly in YOUR firearm.
 This doesn’t really apply to revolvers, but you should still fire the ammunition you intend to carry to assure yourself of its accuracy.

 Hollowpoint bullets (handguns) usually expand and stop in the human body.
 The attacker absorbs much more of the bullet’s kinetic energy.
 Innocent bystanders are safer because hollowpoint bullets are less likely to exit the attacker’s body and go on to injure anyone else.
+A few examples of these are jacketed soft point (JSP) or jacketed hollow point (JHP).
+Read more about ammunition definitions HERE.

 Standard Ammunition- Standard ammunition is just that standard.
 Less expensive than self-defense rounds and best used for practice.
+A good example of this type of ammo is full metal jacketed (FMJ).
+Read more about ammunition definitions HERE.

 Note: There are many inconsistencies in handgun ammunition manufacturing so this number does not always reflect the actual diameter of the bullet.
 In some cases, manufacturers use the metric scale.
 In some cases, manufacturers give the cartridge a a second number to represent the bullet’s length.
 Letters (abbreviations or words) will then follow to complete the name of the cartridge.
 This entire “name” is important and you will need to know the entire description, including the letters.